Henry M. Parkhurst

 Henry Martyn Parkhurst (March 1, 1825 - January 21, 1908) was an American stenographer who served as Chief Official Court Reporter for the US Senate, an astronomer with pioneering work in Photometry, and an author.
 Parkhurst was an advocate of "Dianism".

 Early life

 Henry M. Parkhurst was born on March 1, 1825, to Rev. John L. Parkhurst.
-His cousin was Rev. Dr. Charles H. Parkhurst.
+His cousin was Rev. Dr. Charles Henry Parkhurst.